hollenstein/maspy/doc/source/psms.rst

       specified in :class:`SiiContainer.info <maspy.core.SiiContainer>`.

-    - ``.isValid`` this attribute can be used to flag if a Sii has passed a given quality threshold or been validated as correct.
+    - ``.isValid`` this attribute can be used to flag if a Sii has passed a given quality threshold or has been validated as correct.

     - ``.rank`` the rank of this Sii compared to others for the same MSn spectrum.
 The rank is based on the specified score attribute.